Who should be concerned about the sun and heat while visiting Disney World?

 Internet stores that carry these items include http://www.coolibar.com and www.sunprecautions.com.
 You can also find sun protective clothing in sporting goods and outdoor stores.

-Use Extra Magic Hours (if you’re staying in a Disney resort):
+Use Extended Evening Hours (if you’re staying in a Disney resort that qualifies):

-Staying in a Disney resort gives you the option of visiting parks during their Extra Magic Hours.
-This is also true for the Swan and Dolphin resorts though they’re not owned by Disney.
-Extra Magic Hours allow you in a park either early in the morning before the heat and sun is at its most intense, or late in the evening.
-The one drawback is that not all attractions will be open during Extra Magic Hours, however most of the more popular attractions will be open.
-By using Extra Magic Hours, you’ll have more time in the parks without the intense sun and heat.
+Staying in a qualifying Deluxe Disney resort or Villa gives you the option of visiting parks during their Extended Evening Hours.
+Extended Evening Hours allow you to stay in a park later in the evening.
+The one drawback is that not all attractions will be open during Extended Evening Hours, however most of the more popular attractions will be open.
+By using Extended Evening Hours, you’ll have more time in the parks without the intense sun and heat.

 Sunglasses are not optional – eye protection: